tfelix/bestia-docs/content/docs/mechanics/_index.md

 ## Core Concepts

-> It is best practice to stick as close as possible to the design principles described in the next section about the core concepts.
+> Try to conform to the core concepts as close as possible when you want to contribute your own content!

 ### Consistent Fantasy Simulation